bpuklich/refinerycms-wordpress-import/README.md

 *ONLY_PUBLISHED* and *ALLOW_DUPLICATES* are optional environment variables you can use to control the import.

-To avoid importing draft pages, set the ENV variable ONLY_PUBLISHED.
+To avoid importing draft pages set the ENV variable ONLY_PUBLISHED.

 To allow posts with duplicate titles set the ENV variable ALLOW_DUPLICATES.

-(Refinery doesn't allow duplicate titles, so second and subsequent posts will have a post-id attached to their regular title)
+(Refinery doesn't allow duplicate titles so second and subsequent posts will have a post-id attached to their regular title)

 __Tasks__

-The first task deletes pages from the Refinery CMS, enabling a clean import.
+__Task 1__ deletes pages from the Refinery CMS, enabling a clean import.
 If you have Refinery pages you wish to keep use the _offset_id_ parameter to specify a lower_limit on page_ids to be deleted.

-The second task imports WordPress pages into Refinery.
+__Task 2__ imports WordPress pages into Refinery.
 If an _offset_id_ has been given all pages will have the offset value added to their Wordpress page-id.
 The page parent-child structure is preserved.
-For more information about the content conversion process see [#conversion](Page and post conversion) below.
+For more information about the content conversion process see [Page and post conversion](#conversion) below.

 To skip unpublished pages add the ONLY_PUBLISHED parameter to this task.